Text by Adriana Ciotau

 Aimee participated as an artist to RETEK 2019 edition, a crafting colony at Satu-Mare, on the border of Romania and Hungary.
 For me, it was the experience of one-week community living with diverse creative individuals who are passionate about their discipline and hungry to explore unknown fields.
 The site was quirky and perfect to stimulate creativity.
 Imagine an abandoned furniture factory and ex-rabbit farm filled with random and incomprehensible things everywhere, Aimee states.

-The theme of the 2019 edition was ‘shapeshifting’, a mythical term describing the ability of specific creatures’ transformation into animals or humans.
-In her workshop, Aimee builds from the research on communication in a virtual environment.
+The theme of the 2019 edition was ‘shapeshifting’, a mythical term describing the ability of specific creatures transformation into animals or humans.
+In her workshop, Aimee builds on the research on communication in a virtual environment.
 The participants were challenged to move beyond their traditional limits and transform themselves into digital form.
 Thereby constantly shifting perspectives to question the human and object relation.

-Till now, HUMAN 2.0 was a paradigm, Neil Sahota was writing that the Human 2.0 is coming faster than we think.
-Becoming aware of the shifting from human to Human 2.0 and how architects are perceiving it is what Aimee Aizhen Chen’s workshop at the RETEK focused on.
+Till now, HUMAN 2.0 has been a paradigm.
+Neil Sahota wrote that Human 2.0 is coming faster than we think.
+Becoming aware of the shifting from human to Human 2.0 and how architects perceive it is what Aimee Aizhen Chen’s workshop at the RETEK focused on.
 Aimee Aizhen Chen perceived HUMAN 2.0 as ‘an enhanced version of the self; a digital manifestation.’

 There is a new interaction between human and virtual space, where human gets another value and here comes HUMAN 2.0.
 (Modelling in Virtual Environment).

-As Aimee explains human beings can shift the form of objects and in return, the objects shift us.
+As Aimee explains, human beings can shift the form of objects, and in return, the objects shift us.
 It is a constant dialogue between us and objects, an unacknowledged language within our DNA.
 We have all come across some object in our life of which we cannot comprehend its form or function.
 We play with it in our hands to examine it and relate it to what we know.
-There comes a point, an aha moment, a great idea, it can be a cup, a chair or a building.
+There comes a point, an aha moment, or a great idea.
+It can be a cup, a chair or a building.
 So, the next time we see something resemble it, we know what it is and what it can be.
-This is the concept the participants adopted, using 3d scanning of objects that they found attracted to them on the site then remake themselves in 3d modelling software.
-By doing the exercise of shifting between the embodied digital self and seeing it as an object in our material world to understand their human-object relation.
+This is the concept the participants adopted, using 3d scanning of objects that they found attracted to them on the site, then remaking themselves in 3d modelling software by doing the exercise of shifting between the embodied digital self and seeing it as an object in our material world to understand their human-object relation.

 Architects have traditionally not been involved in the design process of the XR environments.
 Our perceived reality consists of both physical and virtual environments together.
-Therefore, there is an urgent need for architects to embrace digital technologies not just as a design tool, but rather as a new dimension for self-manifestation.
-The architects are becoming ‘the technologist’ who are deeply aware of the tools they are using.
+Therefore, there is an urgent need for architects to embrace digital technologies not just as a design tool but rather as a new dimension for self-manifestation.
+Architects are becoming ‘the technologist’ who are deeply aware of the tools they are using.
 We give another value to the architect.